nojronatron/nojronatron.github.io/code401-files/treeeeeees.md

 1. if front Left is NOT null enqueue front.left
 1. if front.right is NOT null enqueue front.right

+#### In-Class Breadth First Notes

+1. Queue your Root note
+1. Enter a while loop until Queue is empty
+1. Deque the Node
+1. Enqueue Node.left
+1. Enqueue Node.right
+1. Push Node value to storage array
+1. No Left?
+No dequeue
+1. No Right?
+No dequeue

 ## Binary vs K-ary Trees

 Binary means 2, so Binary Tree Nodes are limited to K=2.